gsakkas/rite/README.md

 here is redundant, you can just use one of them.
 The `F-InSlice` column indicates whether the expression is part of a type error slice.
-Regardless of the feature set, this column will be present, and based on our experiments, you will probably want to preprocess each CSV file to discard expressions where `F-InSlice` is false (i.e. 0).
+Regardless of the feature set, this column will be present, and based on our experiments, but you can safely ignore it unless you are working with the op+slice dataset, as we usually discard expressions where `F-InSlice` is false during feature extraction.
 Finally, there are an arbitrary number of `F-Feature` columns for the input features to the model.

 ### Other analyses on the interaction traces